santiago-rincon/qrpy/README.md

   - This example generates a QR with the text "Some text" and saves it in the path `/only/folders/` with the name `qr.png`.
     > Folders that do not exist will be created
     ```shell
-    python qrpy generate 'Some text' -o /only/folders
+    python qrpy.py generate 'Some text' -o /only/folders
     ```

 ### Create QR interactively